runozo/pyVmeter/README.md

 It's an ASCII audio v-meter written in Python.

+# Install

+On Ubuntu like distros you may need to "sudo apt-get install libasound2-dev" to install pyalsaaudio.
+Then "pip install -r requirements.txt".

 # Usage

-Just turn your mic on and watch your term drawing level bars :)
+Just turn your mic on and watch your term drawing a level bar :)